 Fibers around the teeth hold it in position.
 These fibers are like rubber bands that are stretched during orthodontic therapy to achieve the alignment of the teeth.
 If the braces are removed, these fibers will tend to pull the tooth back to its original position.
 This is called a relapse.

-A fiberotomy is performed to detach the fibers that attach the tooth to the bone.
-It is typically done near the completion of the orthodontics and is shown to be effective preventing the relapse of teeth.
+A dental fiberotomy surgical procedure is performed to detach the fibers that attach the tooth to the bone.
+It is typically done near the completion of the orthodontics and is shown to be effective in preventing orthodontic problems such as the relapse of teeth.

 We will first anesthetize the area to be treated then we will detach the fibers that attach the tooth to the bone via the gum.
 No sutures are required.

 Very little to no discomfort is expected after this surgical procedure.
 Mild pain medication is used if necessary.